-We have habits to allow our brains to direct attention to tasks and thoughts outside of the one we’re performing right now.
+We have habits, in part, to allow our brains to direct attention to tasks and thoughts outside of the one we’re performing right now.
+It allows our body to complete an activity on some level of auto-pilot.
 Some people look at their habits as a problem; smoking, late-night snacking, tapping their pen … all of these things can have drawbacks.
 But what if habits could work for you?
 What if you just need to establish the right ones?

 Studies show that when people start eating a healthier diet, several things in their lives change, not just their weight.
 They drink less alcohol, take the stairs more often, and have a more positive outlook.
 Why?
 Eating healthier is what scientists refer to as a “keystone” habit.
 It’s a habit that can push the first domino in a line.
 If the person only ate a healthier diet, they would derive benefit.
 But as they take control of their eating habits, they also tend to start taking better care of their health in general.
 As they begin to feel better, they become more optimistic.
 And so it goes.

 What habits can we add to our work day that may become keystone habits?
-Each of the habits below has been shown to be a keystone habit in professionalism.
+Each of the habits below has been shown to be a keystone habit: one of the 5 habits to build professionalism.
 They will help you break out of some of your less successful routines, and may have you building a better work experience in general in a matter of days or weeks.
 Don’t tackle them all!
 Just choose one, and do it for a month.
-Then, choose another, if you like.
+Then, choose to add another, if you like.

 Keep your desk clean and organized